nehavenkat/Cylindo/README.md

-The goal is to create a tool that lets you create detail shots from a product image.
+The goal is to create a Tool that lets you create detail shots from a product image.

 Key Features: